GanciclovirOther Names: Cytovene IV, ganciclovir sodium Drug Class: Opportunistic Infections and Coinfections

 - If you are allergic to ganciclovir or any other medicines.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Especially tell your doctor if you are taking zidovudine (brand name: Retrovir) or didanosine (brand names: Videx, Videx EC).
+Ganciclovir may affect the way other medicines or products work, and other medicines or products may affect how ganciclovir works.
 Ask your health care provider if there are interactions between ganciclovir and the other medicines you take.

 Ask your health care provider about possible side effects from ganciclovir.
 Your health care provider will tell you what to do if you have side effects.